KetchupOnMyKetchup/BilingualSubtitleCreator/README.md

 ### Install Python
 1. Install **Python 3.10+** from [python.org](https://www.python.org/downloads/)
-1. Run the installer.
-VERY IMPORTANT: Check the box that says “Add Python 3.x to PATH” at the bottom.
+1. Run the installer. **IMPORTANT:** Check the box that says “Add Python 3.x to PATH” at the bottom, if not add this to PATH manually.
 1. Check that it is installed correctly by running `python --version` and you should see something like `Python 3.13.1`

 ### Run setup script